-From the liberal point of view there is a more serious difficulty besetting Aristotle's conceptions of the good citizen and the good man.
-Aristotle seems to suggest that the good man cannot actualize his full potential except when he is exercising practical wisdom as a just ruler.
-He says that "the good ruler is a good and wise man, but the citizen need not be wise."432 Moreover, men are praised for knowing both how to rule and how to obey, and he is said to be a citizen of excellence who is able to do both well.
-Now if we supposed the excellence of a good man to be that which rules, and the excellence of the citizen to include ruling and obeying, it cannot be said that they are equally worthy of praise.433
+He says that "the good ruler is a good and wise man, but the citizen need not be wise."50 Moreover, men are praised for knowing both how to rule and how to obey, and he is said to be a citizen of excellence who is able to do both well.
+Now if we supposed the excellence of a good man to be that which rules, and the excellence of the citizen to include ruling and obeying, it cannot be said that they are equally worthy of praise.51

 Finally, Aristotle claims that "Practical wisdom is the only excellence peculiar to the ruler: it would seem that all other excellences must equally belong to ruler and subject.
-The excellence of the subject is certainly not wisdom, but only true opinion."434 It would seem, then, that the truly good man will be a rare bird indeed and that he will only be so while he rules over supposedly free men, not when he serves in his capacity as a mere citizen.
+The excellence of the subject is certainly not wisdom, but only true opinion."52 It would seem, then, that the truly good man will be a rare bird indeed and that he will only be so while he rules over supposedly free men, not when he serves in his capacity as a mere citizen.
 Even in the best polis it seems that the good citizen and the good man are only one and the same when united in the good ruler.
+Given the considerations of this section and previous chapters, radical liberals can have no truck with this ideal.